This feature is in Public Preview.

 - Does not support UDFs.

-- Not expected to improve short-running queries (<2 seconds), for example, against small data.
+- Not expected to improve short-running queries (<2 seconds), for example, queries against small amounts of data.

 Features not supported by Photon run the same way they would with Databricks Runtime; there is no performance advantage for those features.